Do the Digit Insurance

 The abdomen is responsible for multiple functions and activities.
 As Baddha Konasana targets the abdominal muscles and organs, it ensures proper maintenance of these parts.

-Moreover, it looks after other organs like the ovaries, prostate gland, kidneys and bladder.
+Moreover, it looks after other organs, such as the ovaries, prostate gland, kidneys, and bladder.
 It can help you fight against common diseases and discomfort in these areas.

 11. Helps to Deal with Urinary Disorders

 Urinary diseases are common and extremely uncomfortable.
-Their treatments might be lengthy and expensive.
-However, Baddha Konasana is capable of improving the functioning of the overall urinary system.
+Treatments might be lengthy and expensive.
+However, Baddha Konasana can improve the functioning of the overall urinary system.

-As this position stimulates the kidneys and bladder, it can improve blood circulation across the body.
-Moreover, it can strengthen the muscles in pelvic and genitourinary regions, relieving the common symptoms of urethral strictures.
+This position stimulates the kidneys and bladder, improving blood circulation throughout the body.
+Moreover, it can strengthen the muscles in the pelvic and genitourinary regions, relieving the common symptoms of urethral strictures.

 12. Reduces High Blood Pressure

-The fluctuations in blood pressure can be a common problem for most people.
+Blood pressure fluctuations are a common problem for most people.
 Yoga postures like Baddha Konasana can be effective in reducing high blood pressure.
-It stimulates the heart and improves blood circulation.
+They stimulate the heart and improve blood circulation.

 In addition, long and deep breaths can effectively control your nerves, lowering the chances of high blood pressure.